List of submarine and submersible incidents since 2000: USS Dolphin major flooding and fire

 In May 2002, the U.S. Navy research submarine USS Dolphin experienced severe flooding and fires off the coast of San Diego, California.
 The ship was abandoned by the crew and Navy civilian personnel, who were rescued by nearby naval vessels.
 No one was seriously injured.
 Although severely damaged, the boat was towed back to San Diego for overhaul.

 USS Oklahoma City collision with tanker

 On 13 November 2002, USS Oklahoma City collided with the Leif Hoegh liquefied natural gas tanker Norman Lady, east of the Strait of Gibraltar.
-No one on either vessel was hurt, and there were no leaks of oil from fuel tanks and no threat to the environment, but the submarine sustained damage to her periscope and sail area, and put into La Maddalena, Sardinia, for repairs.
+No one on either vessel was hurt, and there were no leaks from fuel tanks and no threat to the environment, but the submarine sustained damage to her periscope and sail area, and put into La Maddalena, Sardinia, for repairs.
 Her commanding officer, Commander Richard Voter, was relieved of his command on 30 November.
 One other officer and two enlisted crew members were also disciplined for dereliction of duty.